Ledyard, New York: History

 The North Street Friends Meetinghouse was listed on the National Register of Historic Places in 2005.

-Rose Marie Belforti, Ledyard's town clerk, refused in 2011 to issue marriage licences to same-sex couples, claiming to do so would violate her "freedom of religion", instead delegating the ministerial task to a deputy.
-She was re-elected in November of that year.

 Notable person

 Henry Wells, founder of Wells Fargo and American Express, was from Aurora.

 Geography

 According to the United States Census Bureau, the town has a total area of 125.6 km2, of which 93.5 km2 is land and 32.3 km2, or 25.67%, is water.

 The town is on the eastern shore of Cayuga Lake, in the Finger Lakes region.

 The western town line is the border of Seneca County.

 New York State Route 34B and New York State Route 90 are north-south highways in Ledyard.